 - You've completed a course of over-the-counter anti-yeast medication and your symptoms persist.

 - You have a fever, chills or pelvic pain.

 You probably don't need to see your health care provider every time you have vaginal irritation and discharge, particularly if:

 - You've previously had a diagnosis of vaginal yeast infection and your signs and symptoms are the same as before

 - You know the signs and symptoms of a yeast infection, and you're confident that's what you have

 The cause depends on what type of vaginitis you have:

-This type of vaginitis seems to be linked to sexual intercourse — especially if you have multiple sex partners or a new sex partner — but it also occurs in women who aren't sexually active.
+This type of vaginitis seems to be linked to but not caused by sex — especially if you have multiple sex partners or a new sex partner — but it also occurs in women who aren't sexually active.

 Trichomoniasis.
 This common sexually transmitted infection is caused by a microscopic, one-celled parasite called Trichomonas vaginalis.
-This organism spreads during sexual intercourse with someone who has the infection.
+This organism spreads during sex with someone who has the infection.

 - Noninfectious vaginitis.
-Vaginal sprays, douches, perfumed soaps, scented detergents and spermicidal products may cause an allergic reaction or irritate vulvar and vaginal tissues.
-Foreign objects, such as tissue paper or forgotten tampons, in the vagina can also irritate vaginal tissues.
+Vaginal sprays, douches, perfumed soaps, scented detergents and spermicidal products can cause an allergic reaction or irritate vulvar and vaginal tissues.
+Foreign objects, such as toilet paper or forgotten tampons, in the vagina also can irritate vaginal tissues.